unoptimalsuperstructure/VisuAL-1/README.md

 - PyMongo
 - PyOpenGL
 - PyQt6
+- SciPy

 ## What to expect for the next update
-Next version: v0.1.4a - Improvements to 2D Image Processing
+Next version: v0.1.4b - Further Improvements to 2D Image Processing

 # 2D Image Processing